ACADEMIC RESEARCHERS IN CHALLENGING TIMES

 The core of the project consists of semi-structured, qualitative interviews with academics in selected social science fields (geography and sociology) and adjacent professional fields (education and social work) in a varied selection of Ontario universities.
 To provide a more nuanced view of the research landscape, we also talk to “key informants,” especially university research administrators, and scrutinize relevant documents from governments, research councils, and universities.
 Finally, we intend to design educational development initiatives that should be useful for researchers, administrators and student research assistants.

-We conducted two pilot studies to inform this project.
+We carried out two pilot studies to inform this project.
 In Study 1, 12 senior feminist academics in education, sociology and allied fields from six countries provided interviews or written materials in response to questions about their research leadership (Acker & Wagner, 2019).
 In Study 2, 17 Ontario education academics holding various social justice commitments described their experiences of conducting research (Acker et al., 2018).
-These studies indicate that external funding has become a key priority for academics, despite the difficulties many experience in acquiring it (Acker, 2018; Acker & Ylijoki, 2018; McGinn et al., 2019).
+These studies indicate that external funding has become a key priority for academics, despite the difficulties many experience in acquiring it (Acker & Ylijoki, 2018; Acker & Ylijoki, 2018; McGinn et al., 2019).
 They also suggest that Canadian research practices may differ from those found elsewhere and that there is a need to identify and implement better means of supporting academic researchers and their student assistants to produce excellent research without undue anxiety and inefficiency.

 There is very little literature that combines notions of researcher identity, leadership, social justice and challenging times in academe.
 In studying Canadian academic researchers and inserting the findings into international debates, we make a unique contribution to what Brew and Lucas (2009) call the “scholarship of academic research” (p.
 7).